travis-ci/docs-travis-ci-com/user/enterprise/setting-up-travis-ci-enterprise.md

 You can also try services like [compose.com](https://compose.com/) if you would like these services hosted outside your organization.

-## 1. Setting up the Travis CI Enterprise Platform virtual machine
+## 1. Setting up  Enterprise Platform virtual machine

 The Travis CI Enterprise Platform handles licensing, coordinates worker processes, and maintains the Enterprise user and admin dashboard.
 It must be